topeks3d/FYP/README.md

 Main issue is that these proposals arent very specialised, going into many subsections like UX, Design, Programming, Tech art, etc.

 I dont have a main skill nor specific interest in a specific specialism.

+## Specialisms?

+Technical Designer? - Apparently more scripting focused, but also very communication heavy.
+I am also not very good at taking multiple approaches at systems and end up brute forcing fixes on my first approach.

+Game Designer? - Im not creative, its hard for me to think of game concepts.
+Its easier for me to try and recreate or expand on an already finished system.